Windows Phone 8: Core

-Windows Phone 8 is the first mobile OS from Microsoft to use the Windows NT kernel, which is the same kernel that runs Windows 8.
+Windows Phone 8 is the first mobile OS from Microsoft to use the Windows NT kernel, which is the same kernel (NT kernel 6.2) that runs Windows 8.
 The operating system adds improved file system, drivers, network stack, security components, media and graphics support.
 Using the NT kernel, Windows Phone can now support multi-core CPUs of up to 64 cores, as well as 1280×720 and 1280×768 resolutions, in addition to the base 800×480 resolution already available on Windows Phone 7.
 Furthermore, Windows Phone 8 also adds support for MicroSD cards, which are commonly used to add extra storage to phones.
 Support for 1080p screens was added in October 2013 with the GDR3 update.

 Due to the switch to the NT kernel, Windows Phone 8 also supports native 128-bit Bitlocker encryption and Secure Boot.
 Windows Phone 8 also supports NTFS due to this switch.
 The UEFI with ACPI protocol was adopted as boot loader of Windows Phone 8, as part of its board support package.